digitalnomad369/kmeans/README.md

 - To download the Visual Studio Code IDE including the Coding Pack for Python, click on the following link:
 *https://code.visualstudio.com/docs/python/coding-pack-python*

+In order to perform machine learning algorithms, you will also be required to install the Python SciPy, NumPy, Matplotlib and Sci-Kit learn packages.

+To install these packages, do the following:

+- Open the command prompt or terminal on your device
+- To install SciPy, type “__pip install scipy__” and press Enter.
+- To install NumPy, type “__pip install numpy__” and press Enter.
+- To install Matplotlib, type “__pip install matplotlib__” and press Enter.
+- To install Sci-Kit, type “__pip install sklearn__” and press Enter.

 # References

 __Calculating Euclidean distance:__